opulo-inc/docs/content/en/openpnp/FTP/setting-up-the-board/index.md

 ## Placing Components

 22. Make sure you've pulled back the protective tape cover on your feeders and that you have the correct nozzle installed.
 23. It's time to place your first component.
-Press the "Single Job step" icon button repeatedly until OpenPnP moves to pick up an LED, check it's orientation over the bottom camera, and then places it on the board.
+Press the "Single job step" icon button repeatedly until OpenPnP moves to pick up an LED, check it's orientation over the bottom camera, and then places it on the board.
   {{< container-image path="images/openPnP-shared/One-step-placement.png" alt="Start placing components" >}}

-24. If the component was not picked up correctly, you will need to adjust your feeder location or height.
+24. If the component was not picked up correctly, you will need to adjust your [feeder location or height]({{< relref "solutions#incorrect-feeder-z-position" >}}).
-25. If the component was not identified by the bottom camera correctly, you will likely need to adjust its vision pipeline.
+25. If the component was not identified by the bottom camera correctly, you will likely need to adjust its [vision pipeline]({{< relref "homing-fiducial#troubleshooting-vision-pipeline-adjustment" >}}).
 26. If the component did not stick to the FTP board, you should lower the FTP board's Z axis location (`0.10mm` increments are a good starting place).
 27. If the component stuck to the FTP board but was not centered on placement location (on the metal pads), you will need to do some fine tuning.
 It is useful to place five or so components before attempting to diagnose exactly what's wrong with your placements.
 28. Continue to click the "Single Job Step" to place the additional components (or click the "Play" icon button and pause the operation when you're ready.)